A

 The previously unrecorded plaster bust is a cast made by John Cheere and sometime marketed by Fenwick Bull at his shop on Ludgate Hill, London, firstly in 1751 and then again as a limited edition of thirty in 1758.

-This is partly based on the shape of the socle and the evidence of the existence of a further lead version of this bust, along with lead busts of Cicero and Shakespeare (known to have also been produced by Cheere - see The Man at Hyde Park Corner), once at Heywood, County Laoise in Ireland in 1917.
+This is partly based on the shape of the socle and the evidence of the existence of a further lead version of this bust, along with lead busts of Cicero and Shakespeare (all known to have also been produced by Cheere - see The Man at Hyde Park Corner), once at Heywood, County Laoise in Ireland in 1917.

 The panelled socle with the convex front matches those of the known Cheere busts (as illustrated in the man at Hyde Park Corner) but this of course is a generalisation - socles of this form were frequently used by Italian plaster casters working in London in the 19th Century perhaps using 18th century moulds.

-The Charles Harris Busts of Handel of the 1780's were variations of the NPG Terra Cotta and the Fitzwilliam Bronze, the sizes of which correspond very closely with those mentioned in his catalogue.
-It is possible that the Harris busts were the Grimsthorpe type but only the life size version is known to exist so far.
+The Charles Harris of the Strand plaster busts of Handel of the 1780's were variations of the NPG Terra Cotta and the Fitzwilliam Bronze, the sizes of which correspond very closely with those mentioned in his catalogue.

 The top of the socle of these two busts uses a form much favoured by Cavaceppi in Rome and Joseph Nollekins in the mid to late 18th century.